Abdulkader Husrieh

 Abdulkader Husrieh (عبد القادر حصرية, born 1961) is a Syrian economist and expert in public policy and economic reform.
-He is the current Governor of the Central Bank of Syria appointed in March 2025.
-Husrieh has a background in financial consulting, monetary policy, and economic reform.
+He has a background in financial consulting, monetary policy, and economic reform, and had served as the Governor of the Central Bank of Syria between March 2025 and May 2026.

 Early life and education

 Husrieh was born in Damascus in 1961 to a Damascene family.
 His father, Izzat Husrieh, is considered one of the pioneers of Syrian journalism and the founder and publisher of the newspaper Al-Alam, established in 1946.

 He holds a PhD in finance from Durham University in the United Kingdom, with a focus on the role of financial markets in housing finance.
 He also earned an executive MBA and a bachelor's degree in business administration from the American University of Beirut, as well as a bachelor's degree in law from the Damascus University.

 In addition, he has completed specialized programs in tax policy and administration at the Harvard Kennedy School and in housing finance and capital markets development at the Wharton School of the University of Pennsylvania.